MaartenAfschrift/Cycling_ShoulderCheck/README.md

 1) Clone or download this repository

-2) Download the IMU sensor data from (). and unpack the zip file in a subfolder Data of this repository. *(Note: if you save the data at a different folder you will have to adjust the path to the datafiles in the first lines of the two matlab scripts)*.
+2) Download the IMU sensor data from (). and unpack the zip file in the subfolder Data of this repository. *(Note: if you save the data at in a different directory you will have to adjust the path to the datafiles in the first lines of the matlab scripts)*.

 3) Run the script *GetRotationAxisSteer_Subjects.m* to compute the axis of rotation between the frame and the handlebars in each subject for each type of bike.
 This axis of rotation is saved in a .mat file in the datafolder.